radon-h2020/demo-datapipeline-validation-and-load-testing/README.md

 The PrometheusReportingTask is a reporting task in Nifi processors, which is capable of sending monitoring statistics as prometheus metrics to a prometheus pushgateway.
 Further, the Prometheus server scrapes the metrics from the pushgateway.
 The documentation is provided [here](http://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi/nifi-prometheus-nar/1.11.4/org.apache.nifi.reporting.prometheus.PrometheusReportingTask/index.html).

-## Steps to Monitor Apache Nifi Instance using PrometheusReportingTask
+## Steps to Monitor Apache Nifi Components using PrometheusReportingTask

 - Open Nifi Instance at http://<ip>:8080/nifi and go to the menu in the upper right:
 ![Pipeline2](pipeline.png)